|Birth: ||Jul. 18, 1881|

 Jim King is the son of John King and Johanna Keefe.
 Jim is the youngest child of this couple, the only son among sisters Ellen Josephine "Nellie" King Crowley, Mary Agnes "Mae" King Blake and Anna M King who died when an infant.

 Jim and Bessie are the parents of Johannah Elizabeth King Bell and Anne Ballenger King McCuen.
 In 1924 just before the girls were born he began to work for a new detective agency in Greenville to conduct criminal and civil investigations.
+He became Chief of the local branch of the Palmetto Detectives Bureau.
 He passed away of a heart attack before the girls reached school age.
 They have made him the grandfather of 13.

 John C King (1846 - 1909)